Planning Stampede 2026?

 The fireworks are on every night of the Stampede starting after 11pm and go for about 30 minutes. 🎆

-The best view of the fireworks are at the Grandstand show but you can also see them from anywhere on the grounds or higher up locations in the city.
+The best views of the fireworks are at the Grandstand show but you can also see them from anywhere on the grounds or elevated locations in the city.

 Here are some locations to watch the fireworks that are off the grounds:

-1) 🎺FREE SHOWBAND: See the world-class Stampede Showband perform at the BMO Centre Grand Staircase (daily at 2pm)
+1) 🎺FREE SHOWBAND: See the world-class Stampede Showband perform at the BMO Centre Grand Staircase!
+They perform nearly 100 times during Stampede, including daily at 2pm.

-2) 🐶FREE DOGS SHOW: Head to the Dog Bowl for a free 30 min SuperDogs Canine show (multiple shows daily!)
+2) 🐶FREE DOGS SHOW: Head to the Dog Bowl for a free 30 min Canine Stars show (multiple shows daily!)

 3) 🏍️FREE FREESTYLE MOTORCROSS: Check out the Monster Energy Compound for daredevil tricks, flips and stunts! (multiple shows daily!)